justinhartman/nix/_posts/2017-06-14-installing-a-second-hard-drive.md

  - Last Updated: 14 June 2017

 ---

-## Introduction
-Installing a second hard drive is easy if you know how.
-I needed to do this on my server and below is the steps I followed.

 ## Assumptions
 - I assume that you have installed the hard drive in your PC, and